Erin Marie, MBA, Neurobiologist · AMBITIOUS AF®

 The operator who belongs inside HYS Foundations is the one who has stopped asking whether they have what it takes — because they already know they do — and started asking why it isn't holding.
 They're not new to ambition.
 They're new to experiencing the perspective of what happens when you never give up on yourself.

 They've already proven to themselves that motivation runs out, that 'trying harder' doesn't scale, and that the gap between who they say they are and how they actually operate is the single thing they're tired of explaining away.
 They don't need another vision board.
-They need a standard that holds.
+They need a standard that holds, every single time.

 WHAT THE PEOPLE IN THIS ROOM REFUSE